yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-configure-unicast-discovery.markdown

 You'll max out at 15 minutes between retries.
 Thats a big window.
 The retry logic only begins once the discovered lookup service is discarded.

-To tune the unicast retry intervals, the {{com.gigaspaces.unicast.interval}} system property is used to control the behavior of this LookupLocatorDiscovery utility.
+To tune the unicast retry intervals, the `com.gigaspaces.unicast.interval` system property is used to control the behavior of this LookupLocatorDiscovery utility.
 A comma separated list of values defining the intervals to wait between subsequent retries.
 Values are declared in milliseconds.

 Example:
 {code}